numbbo/coco/docs/bbob-biobj/functions/source/functions/index.rst

 The first objective is separable and truly convex, the second objective is partially separable (tri-band structure).
-The first objective is uni-modal while the second objective has a local optimum with an attraction volume of about 25\%.
+The first objective is unimodal while the second objective has a local optimum with an attraction volume of about 25\%.

 Contained in the *separable - moderate* function class.